Proliferation marker protein Ki-67

-Antigen Kiel 67, also known as Ki-67 or MKI67 (marker of proliferation Kiel 67), is a protein that in humans is encoded by the gene (antigen identified by monoclonal antibody Ki-67).
+Proliferation marker protein Ki-67, also known as Antigen Kiel 67 or MKI67, is a protein that in humans is encoded by the gene (marker of proliferation Ki-67).

 Function

 Antigen KI-67 is a nuclear protein that is associated with cellular proliferation and ribosomal RNA transcription.
 Inactivation of antigen KI-67 leads to inhibition of ribosomal RNA synthesis, but does not significantly affect cell proliferation in vivo: Ki-67 mutant mice developed normally and cells lacking Ki-67 proliferated efficiently.